DID YOU KNOW?

 • While taboos exist globally, they are especially prominent and relevant in developing countries.
 In East Africa, menstruation is one of the biggest reasons why adolescent girls miss school.

-• Poor menstrual management is also the leading cause of reproductive tract infections in women globally.
+• Poor menstrual management is also one of the leading causes of reproductive tract infections in women globally.

-• Bolivia School girls in Bolivia can often be found carrying around used menstrual pads in their backpacks all day because they are told that menstrual blood is so dangerous it can cause diseases like cancer if it’s mixed in with other trash.
+• Schoolgirls in Bolivia can often be found carrying around used menstrual pads in their backpacks all day because they are told that menstrual blood is so dangerous and that it can cause diseases like cancer if it’s mixed in with other trash.